Can Dentists Prescribe Medication? Exploring the Limits of Dental Prescriptions

 🦷 Overcoming the Fear of Brushing Your Teeth

-Dentists are limited to prescribing medications that address oral and dental health only.
+Dentists are limited to prescribing medications that treat problems in the mouth, teeth, and gums.

 There are situations where a patient needs to see a physician instead of relying on a dentist for medication.